Elscrux/Creation-Companion/README.md

 Most early development will copy Creation Kit features and recreate them in a better and faster way with Mutagen.
 Experienced Creation Kit users should feel familiar and have an easy experience switching over from the Creation Kit.

 ### Documented
 The Creation Kit doesn\'t have any kind of help integrated into the tool which adds to the already big learning curve.
-The Creation Editor is supposed to provide tooltips and helpful hints anywhere possible.
+Creation Companion is supposed to provide tooltips and helpful hints anywhere possible.
 Usually sources like [Creation Kit Wiki](https://ck.uesp.net "Creation Kit Wiki") will be used for this documentation.

 ### Intelligent
-The Creation Editor is supposed to get a lot of quality of life features that assist you in creating mods.
+Creation Companion is supposed to get a lot of quality of life features that assist you in creating mods.
 That could go in a similar direction as [Mutagen Analyzers](http://https://github.com/Mutagen-Modding/Mutagen.Bethesda.Analyzers "Mutagen Analyzers").
 The goal is to automatically get feedback on what you do.
 There should be warnings for potential issues or suggestions for improvements as well as automatic ways to do both with the click of a button.

 ### Workflow
 Say you want to create a mod using the Creation Kit and after a while you realize that you need to switch to xEdit in order to make a relevant tweak.
 This would mean closing the Creation Kit, loading up xEdit make that change and loading up the Creation Kit again.
-The Creation Editor should not only improve on this with fast loading times, but also an xEdit-like view to modify a mod.
+Creation Companion should not only improve on this with fast loading times, but also offer an xEdit-like view to modify a mod.
 No need to switch the tool at all - everything can be done in one place.

 ### Productivity
 Create custom scripts that can be recompiled at runtime to perform actions in batch and other simple tasks to help in a productive workflow without repitition, powered by Mutagen.
 There are more advanced patching tools and this doesn\'t intend to recreate them.